 No queer seminars this autumn semester.

 The Centre for Gender Research, in collaboration with Folkuniversitetet, arranges three gender lunches per semester, where researchers from the Centre talk about their research whilst the guests are having lunch.

-Please note that the gender lunches are all in Swedish.
+Please note that the gender lunches are held in Swedish!

 Feminist City Walk

 We want more people to get to know the university-town Uppsala from a feminist perpective.
-We therefore organise feminist city walks for anyone interested.
-The feminist city tours are free of charge and open for all.
+We therefore organise Feminist city walks for anyone interested.
+The Feminist city walks are free of charge and open for all.

 The purpose of the feminist city walk is to highlight feminist protagonists that have lived and worked in Uppsala, as well as show places that are or have been important to the fight for equality.

 Thanks to the Council for Equal Opportunities for making the Feminist city walks possible.